-There are 5 affordable apartments in Crown Point that offer reduced rents to low-income households.
+There are 5 low-income apartments in Crown Point that offer reduced rents to eligible households.

 Crown Point features 24 income based apartments.
 Tenants of income based apartments typically pay no more than 30% of their income towards rent and utilities.